dmkn96/dmkn96/README.md

 - 👯 I'm looking for opportunities in the **AI sphere**
 - 📫 How to reach me **dmkn96@icloud.com**

-## About me :
+## 💬 About me :
 My name is Kan Dmitriy and I am 26 years old.
 I currently reside in Korea.
-At present, I work for a company that specializes in human resources management.
-Throughout my career, I have gained extensive experience working with people, which has helped me to develop my interpersonal skills.
-Additionally, my past work in the tourism industry has allowed me to gain exposure to different cultures, broaden my horizons, and develop a global perspective.

-However, since a young age, I've been fascinated by computer games and have had an innate curiosity for understanding how they work.
-This curiosity sparked my interest in game development, which eventually led me to study programming.
-The more I explored the programming world, the more I became captivated by the field of artificial intelligence.
-Ultimately, my goal is to make a meaningful contribution to this field and help shape the future of AI.

-I am always highly enthused about AI programming.
-Learning and developing in this field is a top priority for me.
-As a driven and detail-oriented junior AI developer, I specialize in developing cutting-edge solutions for complex problems using innovative technology.
-My technical skills and curiosity make me a valuable asset to any team, and I thrive on challenging projects that require me to test new frameworks, build robust models, and develop custom algorithms.
+I am highly enthused about Data Science.
+The top priority for me now is to continue learning and developing in this field.
+As a driven and detail-oriented junior AI developer, I'm interested in developing and researching cutting-edge solutions for complex problems using innovative technologies.
+My hard and soft skills make me a valuable asset to any team, and I thrive on challenging projects which will help me to grow as a specialist.

-I am deeply passionate about music, and I happen to have a particular talent for playing the guitar.
-In fact, one of my favorite ways to spend my free time is by strumming away on my guitar.
-It's an activity that brings me great joy and helps me unwind.

 Thank you for taking the time to learn a bit more about me.
-I'm excited to see where my journey takes me next, and I can't wait to see what the future holds.

 ## 🛠 Skills :